mariallr/amanida/README.md

 ## Description

 `Amanida` package contains a collection of functions for computing a meta-analysis in R only using significance and effect size.
 Without the need of error or variance more studies can be included in the analysis.
 Results are shown in a volcano plot, where the significance and effect size cut off are selected by the user.
+Also it is calculated vote-counting for each compound.

 ## Documentation